Benin travel advice

 Border areas with Burkina Faso, Niger and Nigeria - Avoid all travel

-Avoid all travel to within 50 km of the borders with Burkina Faso, Niger and Nigeria in the departments of Atacora, Alibori and Borgou due to the threat of terrorism, banditry and the risk of kidnapping.
-This warning includes the W National Park and the Pendjari National Park.
+Avoid all travel to within 50 km of the borders with Burkina Faso, Niger and Nigeria in the departments of Atacora, Alibori and Borgou, north of the city of Nikki, due to the threat of terrorism, banditry and the risk of kidnapping.
+This advisory includes the W National Park and the Pendjari National Park.

 Safety and security